arnavkohli/topcoder-content-scraping/README.md

 - Case 1: Get all products at once (equivalent to Step 1)
   - Call the API once and get all products data
 - Case 2: Get products one by one (equivalent to Step 2)
-  - As all product pages request the API with `action` param set to `dip`, the script calls the API once for each product ID and saves the product data
+  - As all product pages request the API with `action` param set to `dip`, the script calls the API once for each product ID  asynchronously and saves the product data
 - Save data in excels.